-Our school sits on a campus comprised of five buildings, all which support student learning.
+Our school sits on an approximate 15 acres of campus land and is comprised of six buildings, all which support student learning.
 Additionally, the classrooms also enjoy outdoor classrooms and their own sustainable schoolyard.
 The importance of the environment is evidenced even through the campus buildings; the Comstock Building is the 1st LEED Certified school building in Illinois and the upper level of the historic Wright Schoolhouse houses the Victoria Post Ranney Environmental Library.

 The Wright Schoolhouse

 The Wright Schoolhouse is an early 1900’s one room schoolhouse that was originally located in Libertyville, Illinois.
 Moved to the Prairie Crossing in 1996, the Wright School House was the school’s first home when it opened in 1999.

 Located on the upper floor of the Wright Schoolhouse, the Victoria Post Ranney Environmental Library houses a collection of materials focused on sustainability, ecology, and regional conservation as well as a gallery of nature art work.
 Mrs. Ranney is the lead founder of both the Charter School and the Prairie Crossing Community.

 The Kennicott Building is a 6,292 square foot building, which serves as the base for the school’s administrative, Special Education and business offices.
 The building is named for noted explorer Robert Kennicott, whose short life was filled with extraordinary achievements, both as a collector and as a working scientist.
 Kennicott developed an early interest in the natural world around his boyhood home in northern Illinois.
 He was encouraged and trained by his father, who at various times was a physician, horticulturist, educator, and editor.